mikadosoftware/devmanual/docs/chapters/mind/software-literate-company.rst

 centuries later.

-Before people wandered off to the bar I decided to let them know why they were getting my best Simon Scharma impression - why history mattered.
+Before people wandered off to the bar I decided to let them know why they were getting my best Simon Scharma impression.

 Because, in my view, and remember they were eating my sausage rolls, so that counts, in my view we are entering the age of a new form of literacy - *software